 Students are expected to meet all of the clinical objectives and requirements of the program.
 Students wishing accommodations in clinical sites will be required to provide written authorization to release accommodation requirements to the clinical site for consideration.

 If a clinical site refuses a student due to waivers, background checks/drug screens, accommodations or physical examination issues, the OTA Program will make one additional attempt to secure an alternate placement for the student based on site availability.
 Sites are secured well in advance of the semester they are held.
 Clinical experiences are necessary to graduate.
 The clinical site has the final word on all clinical placements.
+The inability to be placed in a clinical rotation would result in the student’s inability to meet course objectives and to complete the OTA Program.

 SEE SAFETY, PROFESSIONAL, LEGAL AND ETHICAL INFRACTIONS

-The AOTA Fieldwork Performance Evaluation Form is used for OTA 240 and OTA 241 and is completed by the fieldwork educator.
-The final grade decision remains with the OTA 240/241 instructor who is the instructor of record.

 SAFETY, PROFESSIONAL, LEGAL AND ETHICAL INFRACTIONS

 A student may be subject to dismissal from the OTA Program based on, but not limited to the following: